 Odontocetes (toothed cetaceans) vocalise and detect mainly mid–high frequency sound (see chapters 1 and 8 in Todd et al. (2015) for a review of hearing and vocalisation ranges in odontocetes).
 With respect to offshore drilling and production, there are various short and long-term operations that may be detected by, and/or influence the behaviour of odontocetes, and others that are less likely to elicit responses.

-In Europe, MMOs are used for VSPs and conductor driving.
+In Europe, Marine Mammal Observers (MMOs) are used for VSPs and conductor driving.
 Passive Acoustic Monitoring (PAM) systems and PAM Operators are a requirement in German waters, and are now used in UK and Dutch waters as well (Todd and Todd, 2009).
-In any country where there are Special Areas of Conservation (SAC) or other Marine Protected Areas (MPAs), the precautionary principle is best.
-Ocean Science Consulting can fulfill all MMO and PAM requirements, please contact us for more details.
+In any country where there are Special Areas of Conservation (SACs) or other Marine Protected Areas (MPAs), the precautionary principle is best.

 Jiang, J., Todd, V.L.G., Gardiner, J.C., and Todd, I.B.
 (2015): Measurements of underwater conductor hammering noise: compliance with the German UBA limit and relevance to the harbour porpoise (Phocoena phocoena): Euronoise 2015.
 Acoustical Society of the Netherlands (NAG) and Belgian Acoustical Society (ABAV), Maastricht, The Netherlands pp. 6.